anomaly-fr/link-tree/README.md

 # link-tree
-This is a simple website that directs you to my social media handles.
+This is a simple web that directs you to my social media handles.